 A twist on overnight oats all blended together.
 Put Quaker Old Fashioned Oats, milk, yogurt and flavors in your blender and allow to soak in the fridge.
 The next morning just blend them all together into a doughy smoothie.
 Mazen loves helping to make smoothies, so we’ve been eating them a lot.

-This one requires a bit of prep the night before, but once it’s made you have an easy-to-heat-and-eat breakfast option.
+This one requires a bit of prep the night before, but once you bake it you have an easy-to-heat-and-eat breakfast option.
 Make it in one big dish or in a mini muffin tin for little kid-friendly bites.
 Try the strawberry basil version too!

 These were also designed as a snack, but crumbled over yogurt or paired with milk and a peach they’d make an easy breakfast option too.
 I try not to serve Mazen chocolate for breakfast often, but when it does sneak in he is pumped!
 Kids also love anything in finger-friendly ball form. : )